PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-19-postgres-schemas.md

 > alter table t1 set schema example1;
 ```

-After collecting new objects and data into your schema, if you want to keep what you’ve created, simply rename the schema:
+When you finish working on a project, rename the schema to something appropriate:

 ```sql
 > alter schema stan rename to example1;